 Caution: Do not modify System variable this can some time create problems.

-Yon can print the value of the variable or command using "echo" or "print"
+Yon can print the value of the variable or command using "

 #echo "$Y"